-Today, you have the opportunity to make an important decision that could significantly improve your career, impact the lives of others, and influence your future participation in the field of nursing.
-By choosing to earn your Master of Science in Nursing, you can set that opportunity in motion.
+Are you looking for a significant way to improve your career, impact lives, and expand your future in the field of nursing?
+Earning your Master of Science in Nursing (M.S.N.) can set that opportunity in motion.

-Oregon, Louisiana and the state of Washington: The Liberty University MSN program is not currently approved for students to participate in their precepted practicum course requirements in the states of Louisiana, Oregon and Washington.
+Currently, the Liberty M.S.N. program is not approved for students to participate in practicum requirements in the states of Louisiana, Oregon, and Washington.
 Consequently, students should seek programs of study approved by their state.

-The MSN program has a practicum that is required to be completed in the United States.
-Students must hold an unencumbered Registered Nurse license without sanctions actual or pending within the United States.
+The M.S.N. has a required practicum which must be completed in the United States.
+Students must hold an unencumbered RN license without sanctions actual or pending within the U.S.

 Bridge courses for non-BSN students

 Currently, students who hold an RN license and a bachelor’s degree in a discipline other than nursing must complete the following Bachelor of Science in Nursing bridge courses during their first year in the M.S.N. program: NURS 225: Research in Nursing, NURS 440: Strategies for Community Health, NURS 490: Leadership/Management in Nursing, NURS 445: Population Health, and NURS 491: Nursing Management.
 An introductory statistics course (math preferred) and an undergraduate course in health assessment are also required.
 Refer to your individual program Degree Completion Plan (DCP).For Advising please contact: